meatball133/crystal/concepts/iteration/about.md

 Both the `Array` and `Range` classes in Crystal include the [`Enumerable`][enumerable] module, which provides a number of methods for iterating over the elements.
 Meanwhile, the `String` class has its own set of methods for iterating over the characters.

-Crystal also doesnt have any any for statement like other languages.
+Crystal also doesn't have any for statement like other languages.
 Instead it has several methods that can be used to iterate.

 ## Iterating

 The most common way to iterate over a collection is to use the [`each`][each] method, which yields each element in the collection to a block.
 This can be done easily with a `Range`.
-Say you would want to loop between 1 and 3, you can use the `each` method to iterate over the range.
+Say you want to loop between 1 and 3, you can use the `each` method to iterate over the range.

 ```crystal
 (1..3).each do |n|